DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 ![7_set_part_zero](https://github.com/user-attachments/assets/46b1a184-c8f3-453d-b8b3-957b3666ef67)

+The red rectangle indicates where our part will fit within our (intentionally slightly oversized) stock material.

 Note that we are zeroing the tool at a location set into the stock a bit and not at the exact corner of the foam.
 This is because we will trim out the object on the band saw later to give it cleaner edges.

-Double check your stock and object measurements to ensure that you are placing the origin of your part appropriately, so your object fits within your stock on all sides.
+Always double check your stock and object measurements to ensure that you are placing the origin of your part appropriately, so your object fits within your stock on all sides.